1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What They Are Live helpful bacteria Plant fibers that feed them

-Common Foods Yogurt, kefir, kombucha Garlic, onions, bananas
+Foods to eat Yogurt, kefir, kombucha Garlic, onions, bananas

 6. How to Improve Gut Health Naturally